 George Armstrong Custer was a United States Army officer and cavalry commander in the Civil War and the Indian Wars.
-In the Civil War, he developed a strong reputation and when it was over, was dispatched to the west to fight in the Indian Wars.
+During the Civil War, he developed a strong reputation and, when it was over, was dispatched to the west to fight in the Indian Wars.

-George Armstrong Custer was born in New Rumley, Ohio on December 5, 1839.
-For his entire life, he would be called “Autie” by his loved ones; stemming from his own mispronunciation of his middle name.
-As a boy, he was always distracted by other pursuits and rarely, if ever, established himself from the rest of the children as a student.
+George Armstrong Custer was born in New Rumley, Ohio, on December 5, 1839.
+He would be called “Autie” for his entire life by his loved ones, stemming from the mispronunciation of his middle name.
+As a boy, he was constantly distracted by other pursuits and rarely, if ever, established himself from the rest of the children as a student.

-In 1855 he attended a Normal School and by the following year, had his teaching certificate to instruct grammar school.
+In 1855 he attended a Normal School and had his teaching certificate to instruct grammar school by the following year.
 It was not long before he grew tired of this profession and soon applied to attend the West Point Military Academy.

 Custer entered the academy in the fall of 1857 and graduated last in a class of 34 in June 1861.
 As the Civil War broke out, Custer chose the Cavalry as the branch he wished to serve in and was first assigned staff duty with the Army of the Potomac.
 He soon distinguished himself as a man quick to volunteer and easily relied upon.

 In November 1862, Custer was introduced to a sought-after young woman, the daughter of a judge named Elizabeth “Libbie” Bacon.
 Initially, Libbie fended off the confident young officer’s advances, but soon, the two became sweethearts.
-Libbie’s father, Judge Daniel Bacon, did not approve of his daughter courting someone beneath her station, nevertheless, they did, writing letters to one another frequently.
+Libbie’s father, Judge Daniel Bacon, disapproved of his daughter courting someone beneath her station.
+Nevertheless, they did, writing letters to one another frequently.

-Through the rest of the war, he steadily advanced in responsibility and rank.
+He steadily advanced in responsibility and rank through the rest of the war.
 By war’s end, in 1865, Custer commanded an entire Cavalry Division holding the rank of Major General.
 In many cases, Generals led their troops on the battlefield by commanding movements from the rear.
 Custer, however, distinguished himself as a leader who commanded his troops from the front.
-Oftentimes, in a charge, he was the very first soldier to engage the enemy.
-In one instance, he extended so far ahead of his own men that the enemy cut him off from the rest of his command.
+Often in charge, he was the very first soldier to engage the enemy.
+In one instance, he extended so far ahead of his men that the enemy cut him off from the rest of his command.

 Men found in Custer a gallant leader worthy of following into battle.
-In the majority of the battles he fought against Confederate forces he was victorious.
-On many occasions, he narrowly escaped with his life; having 11 horses shot from under him and incurring only one wound from a Confederate artillery shell during the Battle of Culpepper Courthouse.
+In most of the battles he fought against Confederate forces, he was victorious.
+He narrowly escaped with his life on many occasions, having 11 horses shot from under him and incurring only one wound from a Confederate artillery shell during the Battle of Culpepper Courthouse.
 As a result, he became known for his legendary “Custer Luck.”
-After the Civil War ended on April 9, 1865, the huge Volunteer Army was demobilized and Custer assumed his regular army rank as Captain.
+After the Civil War ended on April 9, 1865, the huge Volunteer Army was demobilized, and Custer assumed his regular army rank as Captain.

-In 1866, when the U.S. 7th Cavalry Regiment was created at Fort Riley, Kansas, Custer was promoted to the position of Lieutenant Colonel of the regiment.
-The first Colonel of the 7th was Colonel Andrew Smith, (1866-1869) and the second Colonel was Colonel Samuel Sturgis (1869-1886).
-Colonel Smith and Colonel Sturgis were usually on detached service which placed Custer in command of the Regiment until his death on June 25th, 1876.
+In 1866, when the U.S. 7th Cavalry Regiment was created at Fort Riley, Kansas, Custer was promoted to Lieutenant Colonel of the regiment.
+The first Colonel of the 7th was Colonel Andrew Smith (1866-1869), and the second Colonel was Colonel Samuel Sturgis (1869-1886).
+Colonel Smith and Colonel Sturgis were usually on detached service, which placed Custer in command of the Regiment until his death on June 25, 1876.

 In 1867, serving under Major General Winfield Hancock, Custer would see his first real experience in the west.
 Ostensibly, the campaign was to enter into peace negotiations with the Southern Cheyenne and Kiowa along the Arkansas River.
 Hancock’s men and Custer set out “to confer with them to ascertain if they want to fight, in which case Hancock will indulge them.”
 While he scarcely saw combat during his Kansas/Colorado campaign, Custer began to learn the nuances of Indian fighting.

 At the end of the campaign, he was suspended from duty for one year.
-Custer was court-martialed at Fort Leavenworth, Kansas for being AWOL, after having abandoned his post to see his wife.
-He was also charged with conduct to the prejudice of good order and military discipline, as well as for ordering deserters shot without trial and refusing them medical attention.
-The court-martial found him guilty of all charges and he was sentenced to one year of suspension from rank without pay.
-A dishonored Custer was then plagued with a very different reputation from the venerable one he enjoyed during the Civil War.
+Custer was court-martialed at Fort Leavenworth, Kansas, for being AWOL after abandoning his post to see his wife.
+He was also charged with conduct to the prejudice of good order and military discipline and for ordering deserters shot without trial and refusing them medical attention.
+The court-martial found him guilty of all charges, and he was sentenced to one year of suspension from rank without pay.
+A dishonored Custer was then plagued with a different reputation from the venerable one he enjoyed during the Civil War.
 At the request of Major General Philip H. Sheridan, who wanted Custer for his planned winter campaign against the Cheyenne, Custer was allowed to return to duty in 1868, before his term of suspension had expired.

 In 1868, a conflict between Cheyenne and homesteaders raged.
-The U.S. Army dispatched a winter campaign in response to Indian raids along the Arkansas River Valley.
-Custer, now reinstated, was to command the 7th Cavalry for the campaign which culminated with the Battle of the Washita, Oklahoma on November 27, 1868.
+The U.S. Army dispatched a winter campaign responding to Indian raids along the Arkansas River Valley.
+Custer, now reinstated, was to command the 7th Cavalry for the campaign, which culminated with the Battle of the Washita, Oklahoma, on November 27, 1868.
 At dawn, Custer’s 7th attacked an unsuspecting village of Southern Cheyenne led by Chief Black Kettle.
-The Battle of Washita should probably be called a massacre instead, as Custer and his men killed warriors, women, and children alike.
+The Battle of Washita should probably be called a massacre instead, as Custer and his men killed warriors, women, and children.
 Although some sources/articles indicate troops were told to spare women and children, many were slaughtered, including Chief Black Kettle and his wife.

-The army sought to establish a fort in the Black Hills to determining invasions, protect Lakota land, and provide a site within the Sioux lands for the purposes of preventing further raiding.
-The 7th Cavalry was charged with finding a proper site for a fort to be built.
+The army sought to establish a fort in the Black Hills to determine invasions, protect Lakota land, and provide a site within the Sioux lands to prevent further raiding.
+The 7th Cavalry was charged with finding a good site for a fort to be built.

-Along for the expedition, at the behest of General Custer, were two professional miners.
+At the behest of General Custer, along for the expedition were two professional miners.
 During the summer expedition, gold was discovered, and accompanying journalists quickly sent word back east.
-The rumors of gold in the Black Hills which had been circulating for over 50 years had now been confirmed, and a new gold rush was on.
+The rumors of gold in the Black Hills, which had been circulating for over 50 years, had now been confirmed, and a new gold rush was on.

-By late 1875, the information had become public that high-ranking officials in Washington were involved in a scandal that involved the selling of exclusive trading rights at forts and posts along the upper Missouri River region.
+By late 1875, the information had become public that high-ranking officials in Washington were involved in a scandal involving selling exclusive trading rights at forts and posts along the upper Missouri River region.

 The original plan for defeating the Lakota called for the three forces under the command of General George Crook, John Gibbon, and Custer to trap the bulk of the Lakota and Cheyenne population between them and deal them a crushing defeat.
 Custer, however, advanced much more quickly than he had been ordered to do and neared what he thought was a large Indian village on the morning of June 25, 1876.
 Custer’s rapid advance had put him far ahead of Gibbon’s slower-moving infantry brigades, and unbeknownst to him, General Crook’s forces had been turned back by Crazy Horse and his band at Rosebud Creek.

-Americans were devastated, but, none more than the wife of the fallen General, Libbie.
+Americans were devastated, but none more than the wife of the fallen General, Libbie.
 She lived on another 57 years after her beloved husband’s death.
-For the rest of her days, she tirelessly lobbied public opinion; portraying her husband as a brave, gallant, and noble figure struck down before his time.
-In spite of his early death, Custer’s name would continue to live on in dime novels, art, music, and film.
-Thanks in large part to Libbie, her husband achieved in death the infamy he sought in life.
+She tirelessly lobbied public opinion for the rest of her days, portraying her husband as a brave, heroic, and noble figure struck down before his time.
+Custer’s name would continue to live on in dime novels, art, music, and film despite his early death.
+Thanks mainly to Libbie, her husband achieved in death the infamy he sought in life.